johananh/Pump-Alert/README.md

    - [Finding Your Telegram Chat ID](https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android#Finding-Your-Personal-Chat-ID)

 3. **Open and Configure the Project**
-   Open the project with PlatformIO or your preferred IDE.
-Insert your WiFi credentials and Telegram bot details in the designated sections of the code:
+   Open the project with PlatformIO on Visual Studio Code.
+Set the input pin, your time zone, WiFi credentials and Telegram bot details in the designated sections of the code:

    ```c++
    // select te pulses input pin: